aqdarahmad/aqdarahmad/README.md

 💻 Computer Engineering Student – 4th Year
 I am a fourth-year Computer Engineering student with a strong passion for hardware design, digital systems.
-I enjoy working on real-world projects related to CPUs, ALUs, BMUs, and verification environments, and I am always motivated to learn new technologies and improve my technical skills

-🔧 Hardware Projects:
+I enjoy working on real-world projects related to CPUs, ALUs, BMUs, and verification environments.

 currently Working on Updated version of ALU and BMU design projects.